Sorry, you need to enable JavaScript to visit this website.

 North Capitol Crossroads

 The District's Comprehensive Plan envisions transforming the North Capitol Crossroads area around North Capitol and Irving Streets into a connected, well-designed, and multi-modal neighborhood.
-The Office of Planning initiated the North Capitol Crossroads effort to develop a broader planning framework for the North Capitol Street, Irving Street, and Michigan Avenue corridors and large properties like the Armed Forces Retirement Home, Washington Hospital Complex, and the former McMillan Sand Filtration site.
+The Office of Planning initiated North Capitol Crossroads efforts to develop a broader planning framework for the North Capitol Street, Irving Street, and Michigan Avenue corridors and large properties like the Armed Forces Retirement Home, Washington Hospital Complex, and the former McMillan Sand Filtration site.

 Excerpt of draft Generalized Policy Map showing outline of North Capitol Crossroads area